Union for the Mediterranean: Response

 Being a long-term process and much more complex than any other similar project, it may be many years before a final judgment can be made.

 Bishara Khader argues that this ambitious European project towards its Mediterranean neighbours has to be understood in a context of optimism.
 On the one hand, the European Community was undergoing important changes due to the reunification of Germany after the fall of the Berlin Wall in 1989 and the beginning of the adhesion negotiations of Eastern and Central European countries.
 On the other, the Arab–Israeli conflict appeared to be getting closer to achieving peace after the Madrid Conference (1991) and the Oslo Accords (1992).
 As well, Khader states that the Gulf War of 1991, the Algerian crisis (from 1992 onwards) and the rise of Islamic fundamentalism throughout the Arab world are also important factors in Europe's new relations with the Mediterranean countries based on security concerns.

 Criticism of the Barcelona Process escalated after the celebration of the 10th Anniversary of the Euro-Mediterranean Summit in Barcelona in 2005.
 First, the absence of Heads of State and Government from the Southern Mediterranean countries (with the exception of the Palestinian and Turkish ones) heavily contrasted with the attendance of the 27 European Union's Heads of State and Government.
 Second, the lack of consensus to define the term "terrorism" prevented the endorsement of a final declaration.
-The Palestinian Authority, Syria and Algeria argued that resistance movements against foreign occupation should not be included in this definition.
+The Palestinian Authority, Ba'athist Syria, and Algeria argued that resistance movements against foreign occupation should not be included in this definition.
 Nevertheless, a code of conduct on countering terrorism and a five-year work program were approved at Barcelona summit of 2005. both of which are still valid under the Union for the Mediterranean.